 Reducing the chances of perineal tears during childbirth

 Like the rest of childbirth, the type of perineal tear you may endure is mostly unpredictable.
-But there are a few things you can do to try to prevent tearing during childbirth or to reduce their severity:
+But there are a few things you can do to try to prevent tearing during childbirth or to reduce their severity.
+Perineal stretching may help:

 Perineal massage in the weeks before labor

 Various techniques might help prevent perineal tears, but numerous research studies have reported that perineal massage is the most effective prevention, especially for third- and fourth-degree tears.
 Perineal massage can be done once or twice a day, and it should be started from the 35th week of pregnancy.
 Doing perineal massage is suggested to reduce the chances of postpartum pain too.

 The other effective technique for preventing perineal tears is the use of a warm wet towel during childbirth to relax the perineal muscles.
 The warm wet towel must be gently rubbed and also placed over the perineal lining, where it can soften the skin, increasing its flexibility so that it stretches more easily.